 Richard Bruce Nugent

-A dancer and performer himself, Richard Bruce Nugent had a deep affinity for the expressive possibilities of the human body in motion.
+A dancer and writer himself, Richard Bruce Nugent had a deep affinity for the expressive possibilities of the human body in motion.
 In this striking image, he depicted dancers and plants as flat, stylized forms rendered in black silhouettes.
-In the mid-1920s, inspired in part by African art, several artists of the Harlem Renaissance embraced a silhouette aesthetic.
-As suggested in a verse of Nugent’s poem “Shadow” (1925), the silhouette also had personal significance for the artist, who was African American:
+In the mid-1920s, several Harlem Renaissance artists embraced an Art Deco silhouette aesthetic while evoking an African mythological past.
+As suggested in a verse of Nugent’s poem “Shadow” (1925), the silhouette also had personal significance for the artist, who was African American and openly gay:

 A silhouette am I